 This work brings together a number of priority levies-related tasks, including:

-- Exploring opportunities to improve the levy system based on feedback from stakeholders
+- exploring opportunities to improve the levy system based on feedback from stakeholder consultation

 The levy system is a partnership between government and industry.
 In 2017 the department sought feedback from industry stakeholders on a set of options aimed at increasing flexibility in levies processes.
-Feedback was positive and the department is now refining the options based on stakeholder views and settling next steps.
+Feedback was positive and the department is now refining the options based on stakeholder views.

 Frequently asked questions

 Please refer to the Frequently Asked Questions document.

 If you are unable find an answer to your question, please contact the Levies Taskforce.